On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Introduction

 Due to the central role of the lattice Gaussian distribution playing in these fields, its sampling algorithms become an important computational problem.
 In contrast to sampling from a continuous Gaussian distribution, it is by no means trivial to perform the sampling even from a low-dimensional discrete Gaussian distribution.
-As the default sampling algorithm for lattices, Klein's algorithm \cite{Klein} samples within a negligible statistical distance from the lattice Gaussian distribution if and only if the standard deviation $\sigma\geq \sqrt{\omega(\text{log}\ n)}\cdot\text{max}_{1\leq i \leq n}\|\mathbf{\widehat{b}}_i\|$ \cite{Trapdoor}, where $\omega(\text{log}\ n)$ is a superlogarithmic function, $n$ denotes the lattice dimension and $\mathbf{\widehat{b}}_i$'s are the Gram-Schmidt vectors of the lattice basis $\mathbf{B}$.
+As the default sampling algorithm for lattices, Klein's algorithm \cite{Klein} is capable to sample from the lattice Gaussian distribution within a negligible statistical distance if and only if the standard deviation $\sigma\geq \sqrt{\omega(\text{log}\ n)}\cdot\text{max}_{1\leq i \leq n}\|\mathbf{\widehat{b}}_i\|$ \cite{Trapdoor}, where $\omega(\text{log}\ n)$ is a superlogarithmic function, $n$ denotes the lattice dimension and $\mathbf{\widehat{b}}_i$'s are the Gram-Schmidt vectors of the lattice basis $\mathbf{B}$.
 However, such requirement of $\sigma$ can be excessively large, rendering Klein's algorithm inapplicable to many scenarios of interest.

-Markov chain Monte Carlo (MCMC) methods attempt to sample from the target distribution by building a Markov chain, which randomly generates the next sample conditioned on the previous samples.
-After a burn-in period, which is normally measured by the \emph{mixing time}, the Markov chain will reach a stationary distribution, and successful sampling from the complex target distribution can be carried out.
-The complexity of the each Markov move is often insignificant.
-Therefore, we are mostly concerned with the mixing time that the underlying Markov chain needs to get steady.